 Weight changes and muscle wasting

 There are many reasons a person with RA may have changes in their weight.
 People with RA often exercise less over time because of the discomfort of RA, and that can make them gain weight.

 Alternately, people may become depressed, eat less, and lose weight.
-It’s important to note that not all people suffering from cachexia will undergo weight loss.
+It’s important to note that not all people with cachexia will undergo weight loss.
 People with cachexia may even gain fat, leading to an overall increase in weight.

 While there are no known cures for muscle wasting, you can do a lot to halt deterioration and build back muscle.
-Resistance exercise fights lean muscle loss, can increase range of motion, and can reduce the pain of RA.
-One study indicates that more than one medical approach is necessary to fight lean tissue loss.
-Dietary approaches have also been shown to be effective in certain cases.
+Resistance exercise can prevent lean muscle loss, increase range of motion, and reduce the pain of RA.

 Ask your doctor for specific dietary guidelines.
 They will most likely recommend a high-protein, low-carbohydrate anti-inflammatory diet.

 Exercise can not only halt or reverse muscle wasting, but also treat other aspects of the disease.
-Talk to your doctor about a healthy exercise routine in addition to RA medications.
+Talk to your doctor about a healthy exercise routine to supplement the recommended RA medications.
 Also, be sure to ask about the latest medical treatments and dietary news.